 In addition to the Board of Directors, there are part-time Company employees including a secretary-treasurer and water operators.
 As these are part-time employees, it may be necessary to leave a voicemail message when you call.
 The Chief Water Operator or his designated backup regularly monitors the Company’s operations.

 A member of the Co-Operative is the holder of the legal title to the property.
 Membership ceases upon transfer of record of the legal title of the property.
 Each member is entitled to a number of votes related to the size of his/her property in acreage.

 It is the responsibility of each member:

-If a member does not fulfill these responsibilities the Board might be unable to conduct business which might affect water rates and water distribution to members.
+If a member does not fulfill these responsibilities, the Board might be unable to conduct business which might affect water rates and water distribution to members.

 Members should be aware that fluoride is not added to their water as is done in some neighboring water systems.
 Members with children can call their pediatrician or dentist for more information.
 Note that the hot water faucet in your home should not be used for drinking or cooking.
-Always use cold water and heat it on the stove or other ways such as microwave, if needed.
+Always use cold water and heat it on the stove or other ways such as a microwave, if needed.

 Frequently Asked Questions

 Why is the water in a drinking glass sometimes white?